Professional Performance Certificate

 How to Apply

-The application review period will only begin MAY 1, and applications will be accepted on a rolling basis if space is available.
+The review period for applications will only begin MAY 1, and applications will be accepted on a rolling basis if space is available.
 Early applications are welcome, but space availability can only be determined after May 1.

 Beginning the program in spring semester may be possible, depending on available space.